itzmetanjim/the-idea-anvil/src/main/resources/sysprompt.md

 This does not apply if the effect is not too special (like Night Vision) or if there is another cost beyond mana.
 For example, putting this in `inventory_tick_cmd` is valid:
 ```
-execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid 237632 run effect give @s minecraft:speed 1 0 true
+execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid237632 run effect give @s minecraft:speed 1 0 true
 ```
-(assuming the current item has a component custom data of 237632 for identification, do this when you need to identify slots )
+(assuming the current item has a component `minecraft:custom_data` of `{"customitemid237632":true}` for identification, do this when you need to identify slots )
 This gives speed I as long as the item is held in offhand.
 This has an extra cost of occupying the offhand slot.

 How to make items